- Criminal Justice

 2. Focus on refining how you use words and phrases related to the topics

-To do well in your IELTS Writing test you should do lots of practice at home.
+To do well in your IELTS Writing test you should do lots of practice writing at home.

 This won't just improve every one of the four IELTS skills, but also acquaint you with the frequently used IELTS topics simultaneously.